 HELLO!
 I’M DR. HEÏDI SEVESTRE

-I'm a glaciologist, fellow international of The Explorers Club, working on the dynamics of glaciers in the polar regions.
-I work in science policy and science outreach and organise several expeditions to cold places every year.
-Follow my adventures here!
+I'm a glaciologist, fellow international of The Explorers Club, working at AMAP, the Arctic Monitoring and Assessment Programme, Working Group to the Arctic Council.
+I am an avid science communicator and lead several expeditions to cold places every year.

 There’s one thing you should know about me: I LOVE glaciers.
 10 years ago, as I was hiking from Chamonix to Zermatt, a mountain guide told me that it is possible to spend your life studying glaciers, and become a glaciologist.
 I’ve never looked back.
 Through my studies and my work I have had the chance to study glaciers all around the world, from the French Alps to Greenland, from the Arctic to Antarctica.
 Today, I invest my time in science policy and science outreach.
 I believe researchers like me have the duty to communicate about our work and tell the world about the wonders of the cryosphere and the threats targeting it.

 My research is mostly field-based, and focuses on glacier dynamics in the Arctic and the structure of ice shelves in Antarctica.
 I obtained my PhD in October 2015 from the University of Oslo (while being fully based at UNIS in Svalbard) and worked as a postdoctoral research fellow at the University of St Andrews from 2016 to 2017.